 The development of effective medication means that HIV is no longer a death sentence, rather a long-term health condition.
 That those on effective treatment cannot pass HIV on to others, and that the HIV prevention medication, PrEP is now available free on the NHS as a direct result of our work at the National AIDS Trust.
 Rates of new HIV transmissions are finally falling, with a real opportunity to end new HIV transmissions in England by 2030, and a push to make this a reality right across the UK.

 But, despite advances in treatment and prevention, and changes to the law, stigma and discrimination are still rife.
 There are barriers to accessing treatment, and access to care and support is inconsistent.
 Late diagnosis is common, and many people still don’t know how to protect themselves.

 Your will is a precious chance to shape the future.
-We are working to ensure a reduction in diagnoses across all communities.
-If you believe in ending HIV transmission, and in a future where HIV is no barrier to health and equality, you share our vision for the future.
+If you believe in ending new HIV transmissions, and in a future where HIV is no barrier to health and equality, you share our vision.

 What your gift can help us achieve

 Stopping new HIV transmissions

 - ensuring many more testing opportunities to reach all populations; transforming the health service; fighting stigma and much more